-How to Get a Higher Ad Position in Adwords without Increasing Bids
+How to Get a Higher Ad Position in Google Ads Without Increasing Bids

-When optimizing an AdWords campaign, it’s a common occurrence to find yourself dealing with having both low ad rank and a tight budget, simultaneously.
+When optimizing a Google Ads campaign, it’s a common occurrence to find yourself dealing with having both a low ad rank or ad position and a tight budget, simultaneously.

-This situation is difficult to contend with as you don’t have the option to raise bids to improve your ad rank and/or the campaign’s average position.
+This situation is challenging to contend with as you don’t have the option to raise bids to improve your ad rank and the campaign’s average position.

 Here are some of the best ways to improve your ad rank that don’t require raising bids.

 If you remember some of the ingredients for the formula Google uses to calculate ad rank, you’ll recall that one of the main ingredients to the CPC soup is including the Quality Score Formula.